Aantrreksh/sql-query/README.md

 * change the layout of the railroad diagram in case a *layout operator* is specified.

 All attributes for `include-svg` tag are mandatory thus one has to specify at least empty strings for each attribute.

+## Created And Designed By - Aantrreksh Singh